 Yes, you can imagine: After about 3 minutes, WGN learned that the “crash” was just a scene being filmed for the TV series Chicago Fire.

 Jane Addams’s devil baby

 Social do-gooder Jane Addams never hid a devil baby in Hull House.
 But for weeks in 1913, that rumor made the rounds, and people flocked to Addams’ settlement house to see if she was keeping an infant with cloven hooves, pointed ears, and a small tail.
-The rumor went that a relative had cursed Addams because she married an atheist, or, in another version, kept giving birth to girls.
+The baby supposedly had been left in Addams’s care after the mother was cursed by a relative, causing her to deliver a child with “devil features.”

 Enter the media: The Chicago Examiner introduced the myth to a wider audience with a story headlined “’Devil Child’ Still Sought by Thousands.”
 Ben Hecht of the Chicago Journal tried to track down the Devil Baby himself, and recalled that he developed “an almost hysterical belief in the story.”
 Hecht’s editor reassigned him after three days.

 For a 1984 show about the challenges of the visually impaired, A.M.
 Chicago host Oprah Winfrey ate dinner at the restaurant Yvette while blindfolded.
 The Tribune’s Inc. column said Winfrey “did pretty well (though she didn’t try soup).”

 It was bad enough that the Sun-Times food section published a reader’s letter in 1995 seeking recipes for “Western cheese livers” and “toasted chicken fish” — two things that, of course, aren’t things.
 Worse, the letter was signed “Olga Fokyercelf.”